Tasting Poland

 Jajecznica z kurkami i boczkiem • Scrambled eggs with chanterelle and bacon

-Polish: like above
+in Polish: as above

 Jajecznica